albertito/libjio/doc/libjio.rst

 The transaction file
 ~~~~~~~~~~~~~~~~~~~~

-The transaction file is composed of two main parts: the header and the
+The transaction file is composed of three main parts: the header, the
-payload.
+operations, and the trailer.

 The header holds basic information about the transaction itself, including the
-ID, some flags, and the amount of operations it includes.
-Then the payload has
+version, the transaction ID, and its flags.

-all the operations one after the other, divided in two parts: the first one
+Then the operation part has all the operations one after the other, prepending
-includes static information about the operation (the length of the data, the
+the operation data with a per-operation header that includes the length of the
-offset of the file where it should be applied, etc.) and the data itself,
+data and the offset of the file where it should be applied, and then the data
-which is saved by the library prior applying the commit, so transactions can
+itself.

-be rollbacked.
+Finally, the trailer contains the number of operations included in it and a

-At the end of the transaction file, a checksum is stored, to detect journal
+checksum of the whole file.
+Both fields are used to detect broken or corrupted
-corruption.
+transactions.

 The commit procedure
 --------------------